nlgranger/nnbox/README.md

 toolboxes has been concieved with two main objectives:
 - Providing very clear and simple implementations of some neural networks models and architectures.
-- Providing a flexible interface where building block can be arranged together easily.
+- Providing a flexible interface where building blocks can be arranged together easily.

+This library does not focus on completeness, because it rarely gives satisfying results.
+Instead it tries to provide simple and flexible architectural fundations to help you implement your own model quickly.

-Below is a list of other existing libraries:
+FYI, here is a list of other existing libraries:

 - [Matlab Neural Network toolbox](http://fr.mathworks.com/help/nnet/index.html)
 - [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox)